rijksuniversiteit-groningen/b2-AdvancedGroupTool/README.md

 ## Release Notes

+### 3400.181201

+- release for Blackboard 2018 Q2 (aka version 3400.0.x)
+- options for logging to directories used by Blackboard SAAS or an Elastic server
+- fixed batch import using Excel 2007
+- disabled disk cache as the DiskExpiryTask causes ClassNotFoundException

 ### 3000.170314

 - Fixed error message 'Unable to find taglib ng for URI: /bbNG', building block is now compatible with Blackboard Q2/Q4 2016 releases.